 Proceeds from the Lahey Health 5K Cancer Walk & Run have a tremendous impact in supporting cancer diagnosis, treatment and recovery in the area.
 Funds have been used for:

-The Lahey Health 5K Cancer Walk & Run provides an opportunity to come together for fun while honoring survivors, remembering loved ones lost, and illustrating we still have farther to go in the fight against cancer.
+The Lahey Health 5K Cancer Walk & Run provides an opportunity to come together for fun while honoring survivors, remembering loved ones lost, and illustrating we still have further to go in the fight against cancer.

 For Ariana Scandone Romano, hitting a punching bag while boxing is a way to relieve stress and muscle tension – like a weight is lifted off her shoulders.
 For a while, that weight was a heavy one.
 Ariana is 33 and a breast cancer survivor.
 Read more...